Geeksltd/Programming.Tips/ExceptionHandling.md

 ## Exceptions vs Error codes

-Returning error codes from command functions is an obsolete technique when your language supports proper exception handling blocks.
+&nbsp;&nbsp; Returning error codes from command functions is an obsolete technique when your language supports proper exception handling blocks.

 Error code could be: